-Sir Alex Ferguson's side secured a thrilling 3-2 win at Etihad Stadium over their local rivals and are now heavily odds on to regain their domestic crownA late Robin van Persie free-kick sent Manchester United six points clear of reigning champions Manchester City and the Reds are now a best priced 4/7 (1.57) with William Hill to win the Premier League, while their local rivals have been nudged out to 2/1 (3.0).
+Sir Alex Ferguson's side secured a thrilling 3-2 win at the Etihad Stadium over their local rivals and are now heavily odds on to regain their domestic crownA late Robin van Persie free-kick sent Manchester United six points clear of reigning champions Manchester City and the Red Devils are now a best priced 4/7 (1.57) with William Hill to win the Premier League, while their local rivals have been nudged out to 2/1 (3.0).

-The odds suggest that this will be another two horse title race with Chelsea - the next team available in the market - at 12/1 (13.0) with William Hill and Arsenal now a 66/1 (67.0) shot to finish on top come May.
+The odds suggest that this will be another two-horse title race with Chelsea - the next team available in the market - at 12/1 (13.0) with William Hill and Arsenal now a 66/1 (67.0) shot to finish on top come May.

 The battle for a Champions League qualification spot took another turn as Everton staged a late comeback against Tottenham to secure three points at Goodison Park and are now 7/2 (4.50) shots to end the season in the top four.

-Andre Villas-Boas' side have been pushed out to 11/8 (2.38) with William Hill to secure another top four finish.
+Andre Villas-Boas' side have been pushed out to 11/8 (2.38) with William Hill to secure another top-four finish.

-Arsenal are still odds on to do likewise, with a Gunners top four finish priced at 10/11 (1.91) with the same firm.
+Arsenal are still odds on to do likewise, with a Gunners top-four finish priced at 10/11 (1.91) with the same firm.